 4. Attach videos and photos of key events whether positive or negative such as holidays, birthdays, school events, milestones, etc.

 6. Create reports to share your records may be shared with anyone as a PDF.
 You choose which journal entries are part of the report.
-Or you may choose to electronically share your entire CaseKeepers electronic journal with a professional of you choice.
+Or you may choose to electronically share your entire CaseKeepers digital journal with a professional of you choice.